h-ikio/tic-tac-toe/readme.md

 or

-    java -jar tic-tac-toe.jar [size-of-board]
+    java -jar tic-tac-toe.jar [size-of-the-board]

-Size of board must be an odd number(default: 3).
+The size of the board must be an odd number(default: 3).

 ## How to play